darkecology/darkeco-dataset/README.md

                         Which mirror to download from (default: zenodo)
 ```

+This script is for convenience.
+Performance will not exceed and may be slower than downloading and extracting with browser and system utilities.

 ## Citation

 The [Dark Ecology Project](https://darkecology.github.io/) is a joint effort of the University of Massachusetts Amherst and the Cornell Lab of Ornithology.
 The dataset is provided under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
-If you use this dataset, please cite:
+If you use this dataset, please cite the forthcoming preprint:

 ```text
 Daniel Sheldon, Kevin Winner, Iman Deznabi, Garrett Bernstein, Pankaj Bhambani, Tsung-Yu Lin,